 AMMONIA ODOR OF THE SWEAT

-á Increased protein breakdown for some reason.
-Ammonia is related to protein breakdown which releases nitrogen.
-Increased protein catabolism commonly occurs during a nutritional balancing program as toxic tissue is torn down as part of the healing process.
-It can even be a part of the mental and spiritual development process, as some tissue is replaced in the brain and elsewhere.
+Increased protein breakdown.
+Ammonia is related to protein breakdown, which releases nitrogen.
+Increased protein catabolism commonly occurs during a development program as toxic tissue is broken down as part of the healing process.
+Some tissue breakdown also occurs during early development.

 SOLUTIONS

 These follow from the factors mentioned above.
-To correct the kidney weakness, a nutritional balancing program will usually suffice.
+To correct the kidney weakness, a development program will usually suffice.
 One can add Renamide, 2-2-2 or even more for a while.
-The Na/K ratio will also improve with a properly designed nutritional balancing program.
+The Na/K ratio will also improve with a properly designed development program.

 If the cause of the ammonia odor is a healing reaction, it will pass, assuming a person is following a properly designed program.